relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Summary and conclusions

 We start by testing our approach on two simple distributions; a NIS and 2NIS, in order to explore the set of input parameters that take us to reliable results.
-With them, we also explore the impact that the input deflection potential has on the reconstructions, where we use a blind reconstructions and a NIE.
-Within the region delimited by the available multiple images (inner region) there are no major differences, however, for blind reconstructions is difficult to scale up outside the inner region.
-The introduction of weak lensing improves the reconstruction on such region, but still there is a lack of mass towards the outskirts.
-The NIE helps to extent the reconstruction outside the inner region along with weak lensing, where for the 2NIS we get an improvement in the mass estimation of $\sim 7\%$.
-For $\kappa$ most of the region presents an estimation that lies bellow $\sim 20\%$, with just a few sectors mainly close to the boundaries where we get higher values.
-Thus, the choice of $\psi^{(0}$ does not affect significantly the reconstruction where strong lensing is dominant.
-However, outside of such region the reconstruction is more susceptible to $\psi^(0)$.
+With them, we also explore the impact that the input deflection potential has on the reconstructions, where we use a blind reconstruction and a NIE.
+Within the region delimited by the available multiple images (inner region) there are no major differences.
+However, for blind reconstructions it is difficult to scale up outside the inner region.
+The introduction of weak lensing improves the reconstruction on such region, but there is still a lack of mass towards the outskirts.
+The NIE helps to extend the reconstruction outside the inner region along with weak lensing, where for the 2NIS we get an improvement in the mass estimation of $\sim 7\%$.
+For $\kappa$ most of the region presents an estimation that lies below $\sim 20\%$, with just a few sectors mainly close to the boundaries where we get higher values.
+Thus, the choice of $\psi^{(0)}$ does not affect significantly the reconstruction where strong lensing is dominant.
+However, outside such region the reconstruction is more susceptible to $\psi^{(0)}$.
 If $\psi^{(0)}$ corresponds to an overestimation of $\kappa$ that moves away from the true map, it becomes difficult for the reconstruction to scale down towards the true value.
-The opposite effect that occurs in blind reconstructions.
+The opposite effect occurs in blind reconstructions.

-We also show that by recomputing the deflection potential from the weight of every node, we are able to smooth the shape of convergence and magnifications maps, which otherwise tend to be quite irregular and noisy.
+We also show that by recomputing the deflection potential from the weight of every node; i.e by using \eqref{eq: finite diff pot}, we are able to smooth the shape of convergence and magnification maps, which otherwise tend to be quite irregular and noisy.
 For instance, the overall relative difference $\Delta_{r}\kappa$ and $\Delta_{r}\mu$ improves.
 We refer to this process as smoothing.

-This smoothing enhances the power of this free-form approach, which we also test on Ares and Hera \cite{meneghetti2017HFFcomparison}, two simulated galaxy clusters, which provide a more realistic framework to prove the reliability of our reconstructions.
+This smoothing improves the power of this free-form approach, which we also test on Ares and Hera \cite{meneghetti2017HFFcomparison}, two simulated galaxy clusters, which provide a more realistic framework to prove the reliability of our reconstructions.
 Our results show an improvement with respect to e.g. BHm (Bradac-Hoag models) in \cite{meneghetti2017HFFcomparison}, where we get less irregular profiles and magnification maps, which turns into a more accurate reconstruction of these distributions.